izzyreal/vmpc-docs/install.rst

 As per the `LV2 docs <https://lv2plug.in/pages/filesystem-hierarchy-standard.html>`_, the recommended location to store :file:`VMPC2000XL.lv2` is one of these:

+* :file:`~/.lv2/`
+* :file:`/usr/local/lib/lv2/`
+* :file:`/user/lib/lv2/`

+As per the `VST3 docs <https://steinbergmedia.github.io/vst3_dev_portal/pages/Technical+Documentation/Locations+Format/Plugin+Locations.html#on-linux-platform>`, the recommended location to store :file:`VMPC2000XL.vst3` is in one of these:

-* :file:`~/.lv2`
+* :file:`~/.vst3/`
-* :file:`/usr/local/lib/lv2`
+* :file:`/usr/local/lib/vst3/`
-* :file:`/user/lib/lv2`
+* :file:`/user/lib/vst3/`

-The standalone is built with JACK support, which is the recommended driver type to use.
+The standalone is built with JACK support, which is the recommended driver type to use for getting the lowest latency.
+Alternatively use ALSA.
+PulseAudio also works, but it is the option with the highest latency.

-The LV2 has been tested mostly in Carla.

 Builds for other distributions can be requested, or made by yourself.